"To die, to be really dead, that must be glorious!"

 - Adaptational Attractiveness: Apart from making the disgusting Dracula from the book into a sex symbol, the 60-years old Renfield is played by the 31-years old, stunningly handsome Dwight Frye.
 (Admittedly, he's capable of some truly disturbing facial expressions, but still.)

-- Adaptational Badass: Inverted with Harker.
+- Adaptational Wimp: Harker.
 His role in the film is limited to Mina's Love Interest and the skeptic to Van Helsing's advice.

 - All in the Eyes: The classic example.